deezombiedude612/oop-labs/src/lab09.md

    Create two subclasses for saving and checking accounts.

 2. Write a test program that creates objects of the classes `Account`, `SavingsAccount`, and `CheckingAccount`.

+Draw the UML diagram for the classes and implement them.
+Write a test program that creates objects of `Account`, `SavingsAccount`, and `CheckingAccount` and invokes their `toString()` methods.